marcosdumay/acme-kitchen-sink/README.md

 Try to keep extensions restricted to modules and non-conflicting.

-This library is compiled with -Wall.
+This library is compiled with -Wall e -Wwarn-incomplete-patterns.
 Feel free to disable warnings in modules when necessary.
 Just don't let them spill into the terminal.

-If you are in doubt if your code is good enough for adding, it is.
+If you are in doubt if your code is good enough for this package, it is.
 Open your issues and send a PR.

 ## Usage